zio/zio/docs/datatypes/core/cause.md

 ### Both

 When we are doing parallel computation, the effect can fail for more than one reason.
+If we are doing two things at once and both of them fail then we actually have two errors.
 So, the `Both` cause store composition of two parallel causes.

 For example, if we run two parallel fibers with `zipPar` and all of them fail, so their causes will be encoded with `Both`: